ZckWancem/pv-tracker/README.md

 # PV Tracker

 ## Description
-The PV (Photovoltaic) Tracker is a web application designed to manage and track solar panel installed positions.
+PV (Photovoltaic) Tracker is a web application designed to manage and track solar panel installed positions.
 Built with Next.js, React, and a PostgreSQL database, the application aims to streamline the process of monitoring and maintaining solar panel projects.

 ## Features
 *   **Profile Management:** Create, edit, and delete project profiles to organize.